 Star Wars Episode II: Attack of the Clones (2002) Director: George Lucas

-Attack of the Clones is the second installment of George Lucas’s “prequel” Star Wars films, Attack of the Clones is a bizarre mess of a movie filled with ridiculous, nausea-inducing CGI packed into nearly every scene.
+The second installment in George Lucas’s “prequel” Star Wars films, Attack of the Clones is a bizarre mess of a movie filled with ridiculous, nausea-inducing CGI packed into nearly every scene.
 After the overwhelmingly negative “fandom menace” backlash to its predecessor film, George Lucas was initially a little hesitant to return to the drawing board for a second film, however he finished the script shortly before principal photography took place and with money to be made and merchandise to be sold, Lucasfilm began work on Attack of the Clones.
-Jokingly, the working title for the script was called “Jar Jar’s Grand Adventure” –a reference to the critical consensus that Jar Jar was a terrible character in the first film.
+Jokingly, the working title for this film was called “Jar Jar’s Grand Adventure” –a reference to the general consensus that Jar Jar Binks was a terrible character in the first film.

 Upon release, the critical consensus for Attack of the Clones was not kind, and its status has only continued to decline with time.
-In all, Attack of the Clones is tragically a bland and forgettable film.
-From wooden and cliche-ridden dialogue, to complete lack of character development (such as the unromantic and off-putting relationship between Anakin and Padme), and the strange plot loopholes such as why Padme is being targeted for assassination), and even the lack of background information on Count Dooku.
+In all, Attack of the Clones is a tragically bland and forgettable film.
+From wooden and cliche-ridden acting, to uncomfortable dialogue, and a complete lack of character development (especially the awkward and uncomfortable budding romance between Anakin and Padme), as well as the strange plot-holes (such as why Padme is being targeted for assassination), and even the lack of background information on Count Dooku.
 I’m still a little unclear about politics in this universe –how exactly is Dooku a “Count”?
 Who dubbed him a Count?
-And what is the connection between Padme as Queen of Naboo vs. Senator of Naboo?We face questions about why the Jedi are incapable of discerning the evil sith that is lurking right under their nose, despite being able to “sense” a great deal, including foreseeing the future – this film is not worth the time.
-Hayden Christiansen delivers a forgettable and whiny performance to a character that we are somehow led to believe becomes the great and fearsome Darth Vader.
-Some of the visual effects are impressive for the time, though even now the are sorely outdated.
-Questions abound with regard to plot loopholes and a desperate attempt to connect the film to the original trilogy.
-Much of the film drags on with inane senatorial bureaucracy, and we are not even introduced to the villain of the film until the end, but his villainy is somehow uninteresting and unbelievable –cue the silly line: “I’ll never join you Dooku!”
-One of the worst scenes in the film is the comical CGI fight scene between Yoda and Count Cooku.
-Watch this film perhaps once to understand the backstory to Star Wars, but otherwise discard it, shelve it, and forget about it.
+And what is the connection between Padme as Queen of Naboo vs. Senator of Naboo?We face questions about why the Jedi are apparently incapable of apprehending the presence of an evil Sith lurking right beneath their nose (even though they can apparently “sense” a great deal of other things including future events).
+Anyway, this film is not worth anybody’s time.
+Hayden Christiansen delivers a forgettable and whiny performance as a character that we are somehow led to believe is soon to become the fearsome Darth Vader.
+Some of the visual effects are impressive for its time I suppose, but by contemporary standards these effects are sorely outdated and most of the movie was shot on a green-screen backdrop leading to a jarring, lifeless, stilted, sterile tone in every scene.
+Much of this film drags on with inane senatorial bureaucracy, and we are not even introduced to the villain (Count Dooku) until the very end, and yet his villainy is somehow uninteresting and unbelievable –cue the silly line: “I’ll never join you Dooku!”
+One of the worst scenes in this film is easily the comically indulgent CGI lightsaber fight sequence between Yoda and Count Dooku.
+Watch this film perhaps once to understand the backstory for Star Wars, but otherwise discard it, shelve it, and forget about it.